5 Techniques to Boost your Low Bar Squat MaxLegs 4 min Read

 Good low bar squats start with knee flexion, hip flexion, and lateral knee movement at the same time.
 If we break at the knees too early they will receive too much load and therefore more stress than they should, causing pain.

-Usually this is caused by trying to be too upright with your torso as you squat down.
+Usually, this is caused by trying to be too upright with your torso as you squat down.

 Try to focus on breaking at the hips and knees at the same time while leaning forward as you squat down to keep the knees from riding forward.

 Another common fault in the low bar squat pattern is latent motion in the knees.
-This is most often caused by a lack of knee motion in the beginning of the movement and forced knee motion towards the end to reach depth.
+This is most often caused by a lack of knee motion at the beginning of the movement and forced knee motion towards the end to reach depth.

 Try slowing your squat down and focusing on bending the knees and hips simultaneously from the beginning of the movement.

 Watch the video below to test your squat and find the proper position.
 It will take some fine-tuning but have patience, video yourself, and adjust accordingly.